Skip to content

 Silver polishing cloth

-Create a Suitable Workspace
+Create a suitable workspace

-1. Soapy Solution
+1. Soapy solution

 01

-2. Baking Soda and Water
+2. Baking soda and water

 02

-3. Aluminum Foil and Baking Soda
+3. Aluminum foil and baking soda

 03

 To prevent future tarnishing, store your silver jewelry in a cool, dry place, away from direct exposure to air and moisture.
-Anti-tarnish bags or storage boxes lined with special fabric can provide additional protection.
+Anti-tarnish bags or storage boxes lined with special fabric can offer additional protection.